mobi-css/mobi.css/site/docs.md

 Mobile devices usually have small width, so it's very useful to use a `scroll-view` class.

-Mobi.css optimize `scroll-view` to make it smoothly to scroll.
+Mobi.css optimizes `scroll-view` to make it scroll smoothly.

 ##### Scroll horizontal